Co-Founder & CPO at Avesha

 1. Isolation for enterprise teams: Each team operates multiple workloads such as services or batch jobs.
 These workloads frequently need to communicate with each other and have different preferential treatments.
 Enable isolation for this set of applications by defining sets of compute resources dedicated per team (especially GPU resources)

-2. Single operator for multi-customer enterprise (aka SaaS provider): B2B software vendors are increasingly providing SaaS based delivery and need tighter isolation from customer A vs. customer B. Today most delivery of such services are done by hard cluster boundaries, thus leading to cluster sprawl.
+2. Single operator for multi-customer enterprise (aka SaaS provider): B2B software vendors are increasingly providing SaaS based delivery and need tighter isolation from customer A vs. customer B. Today most delivery of such services are done by hard cluster boundaries, thus leading to kubernetes cluster sprawl.
 Cost Optimization and operational efficiency are critical considerations.

 3. Hybrid deployment: Enterprises who have a data-centric application in a data center (Oracle database) and would like to keep an instance of the database in the data center for compliance reasons but have workloads in managed OKE.

 4. Cloud Bursting: As per Flexera 2021 State of the cloud report and summarized by Accenture, 31% of enterprises are looking for hybrid solutions for workload bursting (cloud-bursting).
 Enterprises requiring extra capacity on-demand but need connectivity back to the data store in the data center, or certain web properties running in the cloud (OCI) need to reach back to the data center for database access.
 This strategy emphasizes the importance of multi-cluster networking.

 5. Multi-Cloud deployment: 76% of companies are adopting multi-cloud and hybrid-cloud approaches – according to a report by Jean Atelsek @ 451 Research.
 A similar survey from Accenture, 45% of enterprises responded, ‘Data integration between clouds’ as one of the use cases for multi-cloud architecture.
 Enterprises who would like to take advantage of services like MySQL HeatWave, e-business suites, or Oracle Autonomous Database in OCI and have workloads in GCP/Azure/AWS or any other cloud provider.